rollerworks-graveyard/RollerworksMultiUserBundle/docs/index.md

 See: [Generating a New Bundle Skeleton](http://symfony.com/doc/current/bundles/SensioGeneratorBundle/commands/generate_bundle.html)
     for more details on creating a new bundle skeleton.

-For this example we will be using `AcmeUserBundle` as bundle name, in the `Acme\UserBundle` namespace with YAML as configuration format.
+For this example we'll be using `AcmeUserBundle` as our bundle name, which will be planed in the `Acme\UserBundle` namespace with YAML as configuration format.

-All the routing path's will be prefixed with 'user/' for explicitness, you can decide not to use them or use your own.
+All routing path's will be prefixed with 'user/' for explicitness, you can decide not to use them or use your own.

 #### 3.1: Create your User class